vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article5-own-collection-of-datascience-related-resources.md

 * [The Yhat Blog](http://blog.yhathq.com/)
     - *The Yhat Blog is mainly about machine learning, data science, engineering, DevOps etc.*

-In case you are traveling a lot, listening to podcasts can be really grate time saver for you.
+In case you are traveling a lot, listening to podcasts can be a really great time saver for you.
 Here is my collection of podcasts I'm usually paying my attention to:

 * [Talking Machines](http://www.thetalkingmachines.com/)
     - *An amazing collection of inteviews with most advanced researchs and advocates of machine learning, data mining and statistical learning*